The null-geodesic flow near horizons: Introduction

 A slightly more restrictive version of Theorem \ref{theo:vasy} was also established by Warnick \cite{warnick:2015:cmp} using physical space (rather than microlocal) methods.
 Roughly speaking, \cite{warnick:2015:cmp} applies when each Killing horizon is generated by $T$, and $T$ is everywhere timelike in the interior $\mathcal{M}^\circ$ (in particular, the global nontrapping condition is vacuously satisfied).

-Using Vasy's method, a version of Theorem \ref{theo:vasy} also holds for the Klein--Gordon equation on Kerr--AdS spacetimes \cite{gannot:2014:kerr} (Theorem \ref{theo:vasy} does not apply directly in that setting, since Kerr--AdS is not bounded by Killing horizons).
+Using Vasy's method, a version of Theorem \ref{theo:vasy} also holds for the Klein--Gordon equation on Kerr--AdS spacetimes \cite{gannot:2014:kerr} (Theorem \ref{theo:vasy} does not apply directly in that setting, since Kerr--AdS is not bounded by Killing horizons due to the presence of a conformally timelike boundary).
 Theorem \ref{theo:vasy} is also closely related to the meromorphic continuation of the resolvent on even asymptotically hyperbolic spaces --- see \cite[Chapter 5]{zworski:resonances}, \cite{zworski2015resonances}, and \cite[Section 4]{vasy:2013}.